KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 #### Add class function and inherited class
 {{< level 2 >}}

-Exercise add your own function to the biocomponent class.
+Add your own function to the biocomponent class.
 Add protein as a class inherited from the biocomponent class and decide if you want to overide the functions

 :::